 Conroe Elder Law Attorneys

-Elder Law & Medicaid Planning for Montgomery County, TX
+Elder Law & Medicaid Planning for Conroe, TX

 If you or your family and friends are retired or nearing retirement, you may have wondered about Medicaid.
 Could it assist with you or your family’s nursing home or in-home health care needs?
 Do you even qualify?
 Is there anything you should be doing now in anticipation of some of the health challenges you and your family may be facing in the future?
 Dossey & Jones is here to answer some of your basic questions about Medicaid and help you identify the next steps in making your Medicaid Plan.